 Once the target market is identified correctly, a marketer or business owner now has a clear understanding of what the customers need or want.

-In the digital world, a product can be of any form.
-It can be information, a file, access to another web page, physical product or service that can be obtained a few moments after an online transaction.
+A product can be in any form that satisfies the needs of customers.
+This can be information, a physical product, a service or an offer that a customer will make use of.
+It can be a tangible product or an intangible service.
+In the digital world, a product can be a file, access to another web page, or a service that can be obtained a few moments after an online transaction.

 - What are the needs and wants of the target market?